top of page

 6. Sometimes there's information about the recipe if I got it from elsewhere, I always try to credit others

-I wanted a website for my own easy access to my recipes, but figured maybe somebody else would check this site out too.
+I wanted a website for my own easy access to recipes, but figured other people could come across it.
 While this site is public, it was made for personal use:

 • My pictures (if there even are any) will not be works of art.